-Anonymous asked: you should make a hot dog
+Anonymous said: you should make a hot dog

 LOL should we now?
 That is very random anon!

-Anonymous asked: the theme is very confusing, it doesnt show the whole thing. just saying so you can make your blog better :D
+Anonymous said: the theme is very confusing, it doesnt show the whole thing. just saying so you can make your blog better :D

 I knoooow right.
 Sorry I was going to change it but I totally forgot to!
 Thanks for the reminder anon ;)

 - ¼ cup heavy cream